ofmla/devito-wiki/Installation-Issues.md

 ## Docker
 * Install Docker using the instructions [here](https://docs.docker.com/v17.09/docker-for-windows/install/)
-* Ensure that `git config --global core.autocrlf false` is set to prevent modification of line endings
+* Ensure that `git config --global core.autocrlf false` is set to prevent modification of line endings when cloning the repository
 * Proceed with the devito docker-based install instructions

 ## Virtual Machine